 Most insurance companies (even those that won’t pay for a licensed midwife’s services) will at least pay for the lab work that is done and for a sonogram.
 If you have any questions about insurance, please ask at your consultation.

-Do you accept Medicaid? — Medicaid will not pay for a home birth or the services of a licensed midwife.
-If you truly desire a natural, home birth, please speak to me and we will try to work out a payment plan that is mutually agreeable.
+Do you accept Medicaid? — Medicaid will not pay for a home birth or the services of a licensed midwife in Texas.
+Medicaid will pay for necessary lab work and sonograms.
+If you truly desire a natural, home birth, I have a sliding scale fee based on income for families at or below poverty level.
+Please speak to me and we will try to work out a payment plan that is mutually agreeable.

 Is home birth safe? — When the mother has cared for herself well during her pregnancy and she is at low risk of developing complications, AND she is served by a well-trained birth attendant, then yes, home birth is safe.
 Of course, there is nothing that is perfectly safe, not even a hospital birth.
 Do your research.
 Studies have shown that home birth for normal, healthy women is just as safe as birth in the hospital.